AtmadipBakshi/DeepFake-Detection-Engine/README.md

  🚀 Overview

-A Python-based tool that uses a CNN model to classify real vs fake images/videos.
+A Python-based tool that uses a CNN model to classify real vs fake images.
 Built with TensorFlow and trained on FaceForensics++.

  🛠 Features